bio-tools/biotoolsDocs/governance.rst

 `Members of Registry Core <http://biotools.readthedocs.io/en/latest/contributors.html#registry-core>`_ are responsible for agreeing aims and general good practice.
 They are expected to advocate bio.tools and (as bandwidth allows) collaborate with one another to help develop the registry software, related technical projects and registry content, *e.g.*:

-- add new and improve existing content through collaboration with EDAM Core Developers
+- add new and improve existing content through collaboration with EDAM Developers
 - routine content maintenance including quality control
 - work collaboratively within the Curation Task Force (see below) and attend Hackathons
 - suggest or implement new features